 “Facebook is a neutral tool that can be used for innocent or guilty purposes,” says J.M.
 Kearns, author of Better Love Next Time: How the Relationship that Didn’t Last Can Lead You to the One that Will.
 “If he’s talking to an ex through the public forums, he may just be keeping in touch.”
 But if he’s only using Facebook’s private forums, that could be a different story.

-Kearns advises having a talk with your boyfriend to set boundaries for his online behavior – and for yours.
+Kearns advises having a talk with your husband to set boundaries for his online behavior – and for yours.
+The stages of flirting can move so fast, sometimes cheating happens before a conscious decision is actually made – even in online venues such as Facebook.

-What do you think – does your husband have female Facebook friends?
-Do you worry about cheating?
+What do you think – does your husband have female Facebook friends that he may be cheating with?
+If so, you may find 7 Signs Your Marriage is Over helpful.